 It’s up to you to document your CMEs.
 The NCCPA requires that you document CMEs online.
 It’s a detailed but fairly straightforward process.
 Remember, if it’s not documented online, it didn’t happen in the eyes of the NCCPA.
 Make sure you pay attention to this detail.

 In addition, the NCCPA cautions: “You should keep your Category 1 CME documentation for your current CME cycle and your last CME cycle.
 For example, if you are currently on a 2018-2020 CME cycle you would need to keep that documentation and the 2016-2018 CME cycle documentation.
 We do not audit Category 2 CME.
 This is the policy for NCCPA, not the state medical boards.
 You will need to check with your state medical board regarding their auditing requirements.”

 Earn Category 1 CME Online with BoardVitals

 BoardVitals offers online CME activities where physician assistants can earn up to 100 AMA PRA Category 1 Credit(s) accredited by the ACCME.
 Earn CME credits by answering case-style questions and detailed rationales.
 Start by choosing from their extensive list of more than 30 specialties.
-If you have an employer-provided CME allowance, you can build a custom CME bundle with BoardVitals CME Pro Plus and get up to $2,500 in an Amazon or Apple gift card to use to further your education.

 It can seem daunting to maintain your certification and complete the CME requirements for PAs, but a planned, documented approach can keep the process under control.
 Make CMEs part of your regular schedule and accumulate them regularly over the course of the year.
 Healthcare and patients need you, so maintaining your certification is of great importance.